Howard Hickman

+Early years

+Hickman was born Howard Close Hickman in Columbia, Missouri.
+When he was a child he moved to San Jose.

 Career

 In 1900, Hickman debuted on stage as an extra in a production in San Francisco.
 He went on to act in repertory theater with the Alcazar Theatre, Morosco, and Melborne MacDowell companies, among others.
+In 1920 he teamed with his wife to form a vaudeville act for which he wrote the skits in addition to performing.
 On Broadway, Hickman wrote, and portrayed Gabby in, The Skirt (1921).
+He left the stage in 1925.

 Hickman's initial work in films was with the Lasky Pictures Company, after which he acted with the Triangle Company and later the Ince company.

 In 1918, Hickman debuted as a director, with The Rainbow (for Paralta studios) as his first film.
 He directed 19 films.

 With the rise of the sound film, Hickman returned to the film business but received mostly small roles, often as an authoritarian figure.
 In 1939, Hickman made a brief appearance as plantation owner John Wilkes, father of Ashley Wilkes, in Gone with the Wind.
 He ended his film career in 1944, after more than 270 films.

 Personal life

 Hickman was married to actress Bessie Barriscale.
 He died of a heart attack at his home in San Anselmo on December 31, 1949, six weeks before his 70th birthday and was buried at Mount Tamalpais Cemetery in San Rafael.
+He had a son.